attack68/rateslib/docs/source/i_whatsnew.rst

        (`781 <https://github.com/attack68/rateslib/pull/781>`_)
        (`782 <https://github.com/attack68/rateslib/pull/782>`_)
        (`783 <https://github.com/attack68/rateslib/pull/783>`_)
+   * - Refactor
+     - The argument names for :class:`~rateslib.instruments.BondCalcMode` are changed to drop the superfluous *'_type'* suffix.
    * - Bug
      - The SABR functions are modified to handle ``expiry`` for an interpolated :class:`~rateslib.fx_volatility.FXSabrSurface`.
 Previously, the specific expiry was used to